pypy/pypy/rpython/doc/translation.rst

-This document describes the toolchain that we have developed to analyze and "compile" RPython_ programs (like PyPy itself) to various target platforms.
+This document describes the toolchain that we have developed to analyze and "compile" RPython programs (like PyPy itself) to various target platforms.

-.. _RPython: coding-guide.html#restricted-python

 It consists of three broad sections: a slightly simplified overview, a brief introduction to each of the major components of our toolchain and